 Upon return to work, the employee must be reinstated to the same or a genuinely equivalent position.
 If the employee is not eligible for such a position because he or she needs to renew a license, pass a continuing education class, or the like, the employer must give the employee a reasonable opportunity to fulfill this requirement.
 The FMLA excepts from the reinstatement requirement certain "highly compensated employees," where reinstatement would cause the employer serious economic hardship provided the employer tells the employee he or she will not be reinstated after leave, and the employee does not return to work.

-Congress's passage of the FMLA in 1993 recognized that changing conditions meant a new way had to be found to balance the demands of work and family.
-Through FMLA, Congress established a national standard of 12 weeks per year of unpaid leave for an employee facing important family problems.
-FMLA is designed to allow an employee to deal with these problems without cost to his or her employer and without detriment to his or her position.
-If you have questions about your rights under the FMLA, or if you believe that those rights have been violated, talk with an employment law attorney to learn more about your legal options with a free evaluation from an employment lawyer near you.
+FMLA is designed to allow an employee to deal with family and medical problems without cost to their employer and without detriment to their career.
+If you have questions about your rights under the FMLA, or if you believe that those rights have been violated, you may need to talk with an employment law attorney.
+Learn more about your legal options with a free evaluation from an employment lawyer near you.